jtpmath/jtpmath2.github.io/measures.md

 But between you and me, something amazing happened...

-And now we're all taking up space: mass.
+Now we're all taking up space.